Census Estimates Show Population Decline in 16 States

 Other “damage” inflicted on this year’s count include a failed effort to add a citizenship question to the 2020 census questionnaire and a Trump order to figure out who is a citizen and who is in the U.S. illegally.

-Critics say another Trump directive, meant to exclude people in the country illegally from the apportionment of congressional seats, shortened schedules to collect and process data.
+Critics say another Trump directive, meant to exclude undocumented immigrants in the country from the apportionment of congressional seats, shortened schedules to collect and process data.

 They also contend that four political appointments to top positions inside the bureau by Trump also threatened the count’s integrity.
 The Office of Inspector General last week said two of them had pressured bureau workers to figure out who is in the U.S. illegally.

-President Joe Biden moved quickly to revoke Trump’s order to produce citizenship data and the former president’s memo attempting to exclude people in the U.S. illegally from the apportionment count.
+President Joe Biden moved quickly to revoke Trump’s order to produce citizenship data and the former president’s memo attempting to exclude undocumented immigrants from the apportionment count.